PetalsOnWind/Statistics-and-Econometrics-for-Data-Science/README.md

 ## How are the topics even related to ML?
-Often while building models in ML we become too concerned with accuracy and forget whether the model does what we initially set out to do.
+While building models in ML, we often become too concerned with accuracy and forget whether the model does what we initially set out to do.
 Statistics and Econometrics help in building better models and understanding the data.
-They can help in better feature engineering, and a better understanding of the assumptions which can help in ultimately building better models.
+They can help in better feature engineering and a better understanding of the assumptions which can help in ultimately building better models.
 Running linear regression sounds easy but what if someone asks you what assumptions you made while running the model.
-If your answer is "Umm..." then you are on the track to understanding what these topics can contribute to ML (if you didn't already know).
+If your answer is "Umm...", you are on the track to understanding what these topics can contribute to ML (if you didn't already know).

 Due to certain limitations, for the time being, we are concerned with only Linear Regression.